Sleeping in Airports

 More Services, Facilities & Things To Do On A Layover

-Pharmacy – Droguería Colsubsidio is available in Terminal 1, International Arrivals, First Floor.Hours: 24/7.
+Pharmacy – Droguería Colsubsidio is available 24/7.
+Location: Terminal 1, International Arrivals, First Floor.

-SIM Cards – A reader tells us, “To purchase a sim card 24/7 at the El Dorado airport is easy.
+SIM Cards – A reader reports, “To purchase a sim card 24/7 at the El Dorado airport is easy.
 Claro is the only carrier in the airport.
 The price might be 20% more than a store in the city.
 But you leave the airport with gigabytes of data and unlimited Facebook, WhatsApp and Instagram.
 I arrived at El Dorado [at] 1:00 AM and had no intention of taking a cab to my hotel without a phone.
 The kiosk is located next to baggage claim.”
 (March 2023)

 Airlines

-Bogota airport is served by the following airlines: Aeroméxico • Air Canada • Air France • American Airlines • Avianca • Clic • Copa Airlines • Delta Air Lines • Etihad Airways • easyFly • Gol •Iberia • Jetblue • LATAM • Lufthansa • Satena • Spirit Airlines • Turkish Airlines • United Airlines • Viva Aerobus • Viva Air Peru • Volaris • Wingo.
+Bogota Airport is served by the following airlines: Aeroméxico • Air Canada • Air France • American Airlines • Avianca • Clic • Copa Airlines • Delta Air Lines • Etihad Airways • easyFly • Gol •Iberia • Jetblue • LATAM • Lufthansa • Satena • Spirit Airlines • Turkish Airlines • United Airlines • Viva Aerobus • Viva Air Peru • Volaris • Wingo.

 Airport Transportation: Getting To/From The Airport